-Shirley Jackson died 48 years ago today.
+Shirley Jackson died on this day in 1965.
 In her honor, we present her sharp-witted reflection on working retail, as originally published in The New Republic.

 And the first thing they did was segregate me.
 They segregated me from the only person in the place I had even a speaking acquaintance with; that was a girl I had met going down the hall who said to me: “Are you as scared as I am ?”
 And when I said “Yes,” she said “I’m in lingerie, what are you in?” and I thought for a while and then said “Spun glass,” which was as good an answer as I could think of, and she said, “Oh.
 Well, I’ll meet you here in a sec.”
 And she went away and was segregated and I never saw her again.

 Then they kept calling my name and I kept trotting over to wherever they called it and they would say (“They” all this time being startlingly beautiful young women in tailored suits and with short-clipped hair), “Go with Miss Cooper, here.
 She’ll tell you what to do.”
 All the women I met my first day were named Miss Cooper.
 And Miss Cooper would say to me: “What are you in?” and I had learned by that time to say “Books,” and she would say “Oh, well, then, you belong with Miss Cooper here,” and then she would call “Miss Cooper?” and another young woman would come and the first one would say “13-3138 here belongs with you,” and Miss Cooper would say “What is she in?” and Miss Cooper would answer “Books,” and I would go away and be segregated again.